rockit-astro/pwi4-packaging/README.md

 Binary patches are applied to improve system integration:

 * A mount.ha_hours line is added to the /status http response.
+* mount.axisN.is_homed lines are added to the /status http response.

 The package depends on a recent version of mono, which can be obtained by adding the upstream repository https://www.mono-project.com/download/stable/#download-lin-centos